lasuzuki/dtn-gcp/BPconfig_file.md

 `ltpcli` is the name of the daemon used to implement the induct.

+## Add an outduct, through which outgoing bundles can be sent to other nodes

 ````
 a outduct ltp 1 ltpclo
 ````

-This command adds an outduct, through which outgoing bundles can be sent to other nodes:

 `a` means that this command will add something.